Example b1

 Output

-The gstreamer option is used to select the output name and format.
+The gstreamer option selects the output name and format.
 The YAML file writes simultaneous CSV and ROOT streams:

 gstreamer: